Detroit — One of these days, Luka Doncic will play in Detroit.

 With Michigan alum Jalen Rose courtside Thursday, two more former Wolverines led the Mavs to the win.

 Tim Hardaway Jr. scored a career-high 42 points, including 18 straight for his team late.
-Trey Burke added 15 points for Dallas.
+Trey Burke added 15 points for Dallas, who capitalized on Detroit mistakes down the stretch.

-Only nine games remain for the Pistons, who came into the night knotted with Minnesota and Orlando with 19 wins, second-lowest in the league.
+For now, only nine games remain for Detroit, which entered the night knotted with Minnesota and Orlando with 19 wins, second-lowest in the league.
 Seven of Detroit’s remaining games are at home.

 Dallas is trying to hold off Portland for the No. 6 spot out West, which would keep the Mavs out of the new play-in format.

-Doncic, drafted No. 3 in 2018, will lead the Mavs into the playoffs, looking to get out of the first round for the first time since winning the title in 2011 when Pistons coach Dwane Casey was on former Pistons coach Rick Carlisle’s staff.
+Doncic, drafted No. 3 in 2018, will lead the Mavs into the playoffs, looking to get out of the first round for the first time since winning the title in 2011 when Casey was on former Pistons coach Rick Carlisle’s staff.

 One of the league’s young cornerstones, Doncic will be expected to help carry the NBA’s torch whenever LeBron James slows down.